 As mentioned earlier, if you are too focused on your goals and success, anything that doesn’t contribute directly to your professional life is often neglected.
-Thus, me time, breaks, hobbies, and fun activities are other things you may have to sacrifice to be successful.

 Though these things could be good for your physical and mental health and even enhance your productivity, you may choose not to prioritize them.

 Unfortunately, the demand for your time doesn’t end when you achieve your goals.
 You will continue to pay this cost of success for the entire length of time you want to remain on top.

 After becoming successful, your responsibilities may increase, and you might become even busier.
 Additionally, the people who report to you may keep intruding into your personal time with various issues they need your help to resolve, and thus you end up with no real free time.

 The business world is a tricky place.
 You have to deal with different types of people, and, sometimes, you may be forced to do things that go against your values to achieve what you want.

 Your morality is one of the things you might have to sacrifice to be successful.
 For example, you may choose to lie in interviews, on reports, and when conducting transactions for your own benefit.

 Many people sacrifice their morality for success and are willing to do whatever it takes to get ahead, no matter who they hurt in the process or the laws they may have to break.

 Unless you are lucky, you can’t be successful while in your comfort zone.

 You will need to work hard, put yourself out there, take risks, and dedicate extra time to achieving your goals.
 Your comfort is one of the things you have to sacrifice to be successful.